Phase-space approach to polaron response: Kadanoff and FHIP re-examined: Introduction

 \section{Introduction}

 Since its inception, the mobility of the Fr\"{o}hlich polaron~\cite{cit:Frohlich1937,cit:Frohlich1950,cit:Frohlich1954} has been the subject of many theoretical studies.
-An excellent in-depth overview and discussion can be found in Ref.~\cite{cit:AlexandrovDevreese2010}.
+For an excellent in-depth overview and discussion we refer to a textbook by Alexandrov and Devreese~\cite{cit:AlexandrovDevreese2010} and to lecture notes by Devreese~\cite{cit:DevreeseVarenna}.
 A prominent approach was proposed by Feynman \textit{et al.}~\cite{cit:FHIP1962} (hereafter referred to as FHIP), based on the path-integral formalism.
 This method is nonperturbative in the sense that no expansion in the coupling constant is assumed, but it is limited to first order in the applied electric field.
 However, in the asymptotic limit of weak electron-phonon coupling and low temperature, the FHIP polaron mobility differs by a factor of $3/\left( 2\hbar \beta \omega_{LO}\right) $ --with $\omega_{LO}$ the dispersionless longitudinal optical phonon frequency, and $\beta=1/\left( k_{B}T\right) $ where $k_{B}$ is Boltzmann's constant and $T$ is the temperature-- from the mobility which Kadanoff~\cite{cit:Kadanoff1963} found later on from the Boltzmann equation within the relaxation time approximation.
-As already pointed out in FHIP, the same factor of $3/\left( 2\hbar \beta \omega _{LO}\right) $ appears in comparison with earlier results~\cite{cit:HowarthSondheimer1953,cit:LowPines1955,cit:Osaka1961}.
+As already pointed out in FHIP, the same factor of $3/\left( 2\hbar \beta \omega_{LO}\right) $ appears in comparison with earlier results~\cite{cit:HowarthSondheimer1953,cit:LowPines1955,cit:Osaka1961}.
 It has been argued in~\cite{cit:PeetersDevreese1983,cit:PeetersDevreese1984} that this discrepancy might be due to interchanging two limits (with both the frequency of the applied electric field and the electron-phonon coupling strength tending to zero).
 But this mathematical argument implicitly assumes the Kadanoff result to be valid, which we dispute.